ibm-cloud-docs/vmwaresolutions/vsphere/vs_deletinginstances.md

 After the ESXi server reclaim process completes, the instance deletion is completed.

 You can review the next account invoice to confirm that you are no longer billed for the deleted instance.
-From the {{site.data.keyword.cloud_notm}} console, click **Manage > Billing and usage**, then click **Invoices**.
+From the {{site.data.keyword.cloud_notm}} console, click **Manage > Billing and usage** and click **Invoices**.

 ## Procedure to delete VMware vSphere instances from the Resources page
 {: #vs_deletinginstance-procedure1}

-1. From the VMware Solutions console, click **Resources > vSphere** from the left navigation pane.
+1. From the VMware Solutions console, click **Resources > VMware vSphere** from the left navigation pane.
-2. In the **vSphere** table, find the instance to delete.
+2. In the **VMware vSphere** table, find the instance to delete.
 3. Click the vertical overflow menu next to the **Status** column and click **Delete**.
 4. In the **Deleting instance** window, click **Delete**.

-   The status of the instance is changed to **Deleting**.
-When the instance is deleted successfully, the components of the instance are released, and the status of the instance is changed to **Deleted**.
+   The instance status is changed to **Deleting**.
+When the instance is deleted successfully, the instance components are released, and the instance status is changed to **Deleted**.

 5. If you want to delete the instance record from the VMware Solutions console, complete the following steps:
-   1. Click the vertical overflow menu next to the **Status** column again and click **Delete from the console**.
+   1. Click the vertical overflow menu next to the **Status** column and click **Delete from the console**.
    2. In the **Deleting instance** window, click **Delete**.

 ## Procedure to delete VMware vSphere instances from the instance details page
 {: #vs_deletinginstance-procedure2}

-1. From the VMware Solutions console, click **Resources > vSphere** from the left navigation pane.
+1. From the VMware Solutions console, click **Resources > VMware vSphere** from the left navigation pane.
-2. In the **vSphere** table, click the instance to delete.
+2. In the **VMware vSphere** table, click the instance to delete.
-3. Click the **Actions** at the upper right of the instance details page and click **Delete instance**.
+3. Click **Actions** at the upper right of the instance details page and click **Delete instance**.
 4. In the **Deleting instance** window, click **Delete**.

-   The status of the instance is changed to **Deleting**.
-When the instance is deleted successfully, the components of the instance are released, and the status of the instance is changed to **Deleted**.
+   The instance status is changed to **Deleting**.
+When the instance is deleted successfully, the instance components are released, and the instance status is changed to **Deleted**.

 5. If you want to delete the instance record from the VMware Solutions console, complete the following steps:
    1. Click **Actions** again and click **Delete from the console**.
    2. In the **Deleting instance** window, click **Delete**.